cyclus/cyclus.github.com/source/user/dbdoc.rst

 * **InitialMonth** (int): The month that time step zero represents.

 * **Duration** (int): The length of the simulation in time steps.
-Note that it is possible a simulation terminated early before running its entire duration (see the ``Finish`` table section).
+Note that it is possible a simulation to terminate early before running its entire duration (see the ``Finish`` table section).

 * **ParentSimId** (uuid): The SimId for this simulation's parent.
 Zero if this